-Additionally, to make sure that age-verification providers maintain high standards, including on privacy and data security, we are developing a voluntary certification scheme for them.
+Additionally, to make sure that age-verification providers maintain high standards, including on privacy and data security, we have developed a voluntary certification scheme for them, the Age-verification Certificate.

 This involves a third party audit and includes an assessment of an age-verification solution’s compliance with strict privacy and data security requirements - and the results will be reported on the BBFC’s website.
-We’ll be publishing more details about this initiative in due course.
+Read more about this initiative.

 - I want to age-verify.
 Which solution should I use?